Sunday, 20th June 2021

 To my dismay, Diestelstraße soon bent to the right.
 Should I turn back?
 Keep going.

-I began taking every possible left turn, and at some point, finding what seemed like woods on my left, I simply went off the beaten path, determined to keep on walking through the thicket until I would find back onto one.
+I began taking every possible left turn, and at some point, discovering what seemed like woods on my left, I simply went off the beaten path, determined to keep on walking through the thicket until I would find back onto one.
 This is stupid! – No, this is what you wanted.
 Keep going.

 This forest didn’t look as forest-like as where I had started.
 I saw horses on my left.
 Dusk began to embrace us.
 I carried on, still trying to keep turning left where I could.
 Trust your inner compass.